- ABOUT CARLYLE

 To see all of Carlyle's financial data, including earnings, quarterly fund valuations, annual reports and SEC filings, please visit our Public Investors Website.

 The companies, real estate and other assets in which Carlyle invests are owned by the funds that made the investments.
-As of March 31, 2013, the Carlyle Group has investments in more than 200 companies and more than 275 real estate assets.
+As of June 30, 2016, the Carlyle Group has investments in more than 275 companies and 263 real estate assets.

 Ours is a culture of performance through collaboration.
 Carlyle professionals work together seamlessly and selflessly across funds, industries and geographies to deliver the wisdom, knowledge and resources required to invest wisely and create value for our investors.
 We call our collaborative spirit One Carlyle.

 Carlyle is a high energy, service-oriented environment that rewards hard work, collaboration and innovation.
 Perhaps the greatest appeal of Carlyle is the palpable sense that you are helping to build a business.
-Our more than 1,400 colleagues, including more than 650 investment professionals, are the carriers of our One Carlyle culture.
+Our more than 1,650 colleagues, including nearly 700 investment professionals, are the carriers of our One Carlyle culture.
 Many of those professionals share in the success of our value creation efforts through their compensation, and the vast majority of employees are unitholders.
 We also believe strongly in hiring locally in each of the countries in which we operate, as local knowledge and expertise are key to understanding a particular market.